jwood000/RcppBigIntAlgos/README.md

 ## The Quadratic Sieve

 The function `quadraticSieve` implements the multiple polynomial quadratic sieve algorithm.
-Currently, `quadraticSieve` can comfortably factor numbers with less than 70 digits (~230 bits).
+Currently, `quadraticSieve` can comfortably factor numbers with less than 70 digits (~230 bits) on most standard personal computers.
+If you have access to powerful computers with many cores, factoring 100+ digit semiprimes in less than a day is not out of the question.

 ```r
 ## Generate large semi-primes